-The Council had also secured indicative New Homes Bonus funding for 2020-21 of £603,010; this was above the level of funding that was previously in the Medium Term Financial Plan (MTFP).
+The Council had also secured indicative New Homes Bonus funding for 2020-21 of £603,010; this was above the level of funding that was previously in the Medium Term Financial Plan (MTFP) with the increase principally due to there being a net increase in the housing stock of the borough of 309 units between October 2018 and October 2019.
+This was above the national baseline of 0.4%, or 180 net additional homes.
 The government had stated that funding of New Homes Bonus beyond 2020-21 will be subject to the 2020 Spending Review.

 The Kent Business Rates Pool will continue to operate in 2020-21.
 Modelling of anticipated business rates to be generated in the year (including the projected benefit of membership of the Kent Pool) indicated a benefit to Gravesham of £529,650 beyond that previously expected and reflected in the MTFP.

 The current Medium Term Financial Strategy (MTFS) covered the period 2016-17 to 2019-20.
 Given the current lack of clarity from the government around the future funding of local government, the S151 Officer and the Council’s Senior Management Team agreed that it would be prudent to put in place a one year MTFS for 2020-21.
-The strategy was attached at appendix three of the report for Member approval.
+The strategy was attached at appendix three of the report.

 The Assistant Director (Corporate Services) advised that the delivery of the proactive strategy to respond to the financial pressures first identified by the Council in 2016 had enabled the 2020-21 budget proposals to be presented alongside a MTFP which required no additional savings to be delivered in the plan period to 2028-29.
 After a decade of significant and sustained cuts to local government funding and the increased focus on financial governance that comes with such circumstances, the Council was now in a position to bring forward the ambitions set out in the Corporate Plan 2019-2023 to deliver a Gravesham to be proud of, specifically supporting:-